 Prior to Kansas, Miller spent eight seasons from 2002-2009 last serving as the offensive coordinator at Division II Washburn University in Topeka, Kan.
 At Washburn, Miller helped produce four of the top offensive season's in school history, setting 20 team offensive school records, guiding 28 student-athletes in setting 28 individual offensive school records.
 In 2009, the Ichabods' offense, under Miller's guidance, averaged over 40 points per game, the fourth highest mark in the nation.

-Miller coached two All Americans, six All-Region and 47 All-Conference selections, including current San Francisco 49ers wide receiver Joe Hastings.
-In addition to Hastings, he also recruited and signed Trey Lewis, Cary Williams and Michael Wilhoite who have all played in the NFL.
+Miller coached two All Americans, six All-Region and 47 All-Conference selections, including current Carolina Panthers' Offensive Lineman Brian Folkerts.
+In addition to Folkerts, he also recruited and signed Cary Williams and Michael Wilhoite, Joe Hastings and Trey Lewis who have all played in the NFL.